 I am interested in Buddhism, but have little or no meditation experience.
 What is the best way to begin at Sukhasiddhi?

-Sukhasiddhi holds a quarterly open house and meditation session at the time of the equinox or solstice.
-Attending an open house is a great opportunity to meet Sukhasiddhi members and teachers, to hear about upcoming classes, and to participate in a guided group meditation.
-Introductory evening classes designed for new students are held periodically, and it is recommended that those with limited meditation experience start with those classes.
-Please see the Event Listings page for upcoming open houses and introductory classes.
+Every Monday evening from 7-8pm Sukhasiddhi offers an open evening meditation session, and every Tuesday morning from 9:30-11:00 am Sukhasiddhi offers a lujong (Tibetan yoga) and meditation class.
+Each of these is drop in, and a great opportunity to meet Sukhasiddhi members, to hear about upcoming classes, and to participate in a guided group meditation.
+Introductory evening classes designed for new students are held periodically, and it is recommended that those who want to go in more depth into the Buddhist teachings start with those classes.
+Please see the Event Listings page for more information.

 I am an experienced meditator/practitioner (in Vajrayana, another Eastern or Buddhist tradition or a Western tradition).
 What is the best way to begin with your sangha?

-Experienced meditators and practitioners are invited to join any of the class series taught by Lama Palden or other resident teachers, generally focused on Vajrayana topics.
-Lama Palden also teaches several multi-day, non-residential retreats on specific topics and at least one residential retreat per year.
+Experienced meditators and practitioners are invited to join any of the class series taught by the Sukhasiddhi teachers, generally focused on Vajrayana topics.
+Multi-day, non-residential retreats on specific topics are held periodically, and at least one residential retreat if offered per year.
 Experienced meditators are invited to participate in these offerings, which can be found on the website calendar.
+In addition, the multi-year programs described above are designed for practitioners who would like to take their practice to a deeper level.
 If you would like more information on how to begin with Sukhasiddhi Foundation, please contact us with specific questions.
 It is also helpful if you include any practice background you may have.

 May I speak with a teacher about which programs might be most appropriate for me?